Warning! Your browser is extremely outdated and not web standards compliant.

 Awards and Accomplishments

-Jim Hanson • Former Human Services department chair, is working toward his license to become a mental health counselor.
+Jim Hanson is a former Human Services department chair, is working toward his license to become a mental health counselor.
 He was also the former Social Sciences division head and the 2004 recipient of the Grand View Faculty Award.

-Dr. Josh Woods • He is the director of the Psychology research lab where students conduct faculty-driven research and present the lab's findings at professional research conferences.
-Most recently research students traveled to Chicago, Denver, Boston and Washington, D.C. to present their findings.
+Dr. Josh Woods is the director of the Psychology research lab where students conduct faculty-driven research and present the lab's findings at professional research conferences.
+Research students have traveled to Chicago, Denver, Boston and Washington, D.C. to present their findings.
 Dr. Woods is also an expert witness for cases involving eyewitness memory and false confessions.
 He is the primary cognitive psychologist for the Innocence Project of Iowa.

 Why Human Services?